Atlas of the Mammals of Great Britain and Northern Ireland

 - Coming Soon

 - natural history

-Fully illustrated with photographs, detailed high-resolution distribution maps are provided for 89 species, together with descriptions of their ecology and identification, and graphs showing the seasonal distribution of records.
-In addition, information is presented for 10 vagrant and 2 feral species.
-The Atlas will be an invaluable source of information to mammal enthusiasts, professional ecologists, and policy makers alike.
+Fully illustrated with photographs, detailed information is provided for 84 species, including descriptions of their ecology and identification, together with graphs showing the seasonal distribution of records.
+Data are also presented for feral species, vagrants, and cetaceans that have only ever been found as strandings.
+The Atlas will be an invaluable source of information to mammal enthusiasts, professional ecologists, and policy makers.

 Table of Contents

 Cetaceans known in Britain and Ireland only from strandings

 Vagrant species and those without established populations in the UK

 The Mammal Society’s mission is to achieve the effective conservation of the mammals of the UK.
 The restoration of thriving mammal communities not only contributes to more sustainable ecosystems but engages people with the natural environment.
 Established in 1954, we provide a national voice for mammal conservation and advise policy makers, practitioners and wildlife enthusiasts – many of whom have been responsible for collecting the information presented in this Atlas.